How to hack your CV: 7 useful tips for students with no work experience

-The topic of writing your CV can be actually summed up in one sentence.
-Include your contact information, professional experience, education, other projects and maybe a few personal interests and you are ready to start applying to jobs.
-You have certainly heard about these golden rules many times before, but how to make your CV actually goodsucceed among a huge competition and land the position you really want?
-We have special tips on how to write a perfect CV from Red Hat’s recruiters directly!
+Of course, the topic of writing your CV can be actually summed up in one sentence.
+Include your contact information, professional experience, education, other projects and maybe a few personal interests and you are ready to start applying for jobs.
+You have certainly heard about these golden rules many times before, but how to make your CV actually good, succeed in a huge competition and land the position you really want?

-Truth is, recruiters spend just a few moments reading your CV.
-Good practice is to start it with your personal statement, explaining who you arewhat you do and what you want to focus on moving forward.
-This is a great introduction that offers the basic essential information.
-What is more, by explaining your motivation, you might save some time on phone interviews.
+• The truth is, recruiters spend just a few moments reading your CV.
+A good practice is to start it with your personal statement, explaining who you are, what you do and what you want to focus on moving forward.

 Present your results

-For each professional experience, list what specifically you worked onskills you gained and your biggest accomplishments.
-Mentioning just the name of the company and job title does not show your personal contributions.
+• Go beyond job titles!
+For each professional experience, list what specifically you worked on, the skills you gained and your biggest accomplishments.

 Look before you leap

-No one wants to read a messy text or look at tacky graphics.
-Check that your spacing and formatting is uniformal.
+• No one wants to read messy text or look at tacky graphics.
 A disorganized CV might suggest the writer is disorganized himself.
-Ideally, your CV will present your work also visually.
+Ideally, your CV will present your work visually.
 It is fine to try to make it look nice and original, but don’t go crazy.

 Related Stories